Chunt0/word_guess_v2/README.md

 Give it a whirl!

-You may need to go into the file "gameFunctions.py" and change the path of the file to match your system.
+You will need to go into the file "gameFunctions.py" and change the path of the file to match your system.
 This should be located on line 6 of that file.